JuneWprog/JuneWprog/README.md

 - 👀 I’m interested in software engineering and cybersecurity
 - 🌱 I’m currently learning data structure and algorithm
 - 💞️ I’m looking to collaborate on python or c project
-- 📫 How to reach me ...
+- 📫 Reach me at carolinejunw@gmail.com

 <!---
 JuneWprog/JuneWprog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.